coto/coto.github.io/_posts/2020-09-18-chile-cant-be-better-than-singapur.markdown

 tags: blog chile singapur plebiscito apruebo rechazo político política udi comunista marxista capitalismo neoliberalismo estudiantes
 author: "Coto Augosto"
 ---
+<a href="/coto/blog/chile/2020/09/18/chile-no-puede-ser-mejor-que-singapur.html">Spanish</a> | <a href="/coto/blog/chile/2020/09/18/chile-cant-be-better-than-singapur.html">English</a>

 Chile lives a reality that I would like to express in first person to my foreign friends and especially to Chileans, on last October 16 a social movement began that got out of hand, going through moments of great confusion and ignorance regarding what was happening, and with that generating a lot of fear and damage to the country itself, then a series of events occurred that allowed us to have greater clarity regarding what was happening.
 However, at the beginning of 2020, the no lesser problem of the Pandemic that we share worldwide was added, and that despite being a small and apparently intelligent population (according to external visions regarding how we have built our society) we are within more infected countries.
 In addition to the above, this October 25th, Chileans face what some intellectuals define as a change of society to a next generation or make mistakes and go back several years.
 Fortunately, the time of confinement made it possible to clarify what is happening and have more clarity regarding what to do.

 ## TL; TR

 I write this article from an impartial point of view, as a Chilean detached from political or social classes.
-I am who you cannot call neither facho nor comunacho, my opinions are objective, based on numbers and personal experiences, however at the end of this post, and after an analysis in the proposed solutions, I express which alternative is concluded as better for Chile for the October 25th Plebiscite.
-This post was written on an important Chilean date as September 18th, a date that represents the beginning of something that all Chileans feel proud, our freedom.
+I am someone who cannot be called either a fascist or a communist, I hope to express my opinions with respect, objectively, based on my personal experience and economic numbers, however at the end of this post, and after the analysis itself, I indicate which one is my alternative and I consider it better for Chile in the next Plebiscite on October 25th, respecting the winning option.
+This post was written on an important date for Chileans "September 18", a date that represents the beginning of something that all Chileans are proud of, our freedom.

-The article has an estimated reading time of 15 minutes including arguments.
-Here are links to the 6 main points in which it is separated:
+The article is divided into 6 points, and for easy reading it contains a score of arguments when it refers to recommended improvements, find a quiet 15 minutes to read it, which is also the estimated reading time:

-* <a href="#1"> Who am I and why do I allow myself to deliver some humble tips to improve topics like Education? </a>
+* <a href="#1"> Who am I and why do I allow myself to give some humble tips to improve issues such as Education in Chile? </a>
 * <a href="#2"> How to improve Education in Chile? </a>
 * <a href="#3"> How to improve Pensions, Health, Justice and other main areas of concern for a State? </a>
-* <a href="#4"> How to understand politics to make a good decision to vote on October 25th plebiscite? </a>
+* <a href="#4"> How to understand Politics to make a good decision to vote on October 25th? </a>
-* <a href="#5"> What should a Chilean bear in mind before voting on October 25th? </a>
+* <a href="#5"> What should a Chilean bear in mind before voting? </a>
-* <a href="#6"> How should a Chilean vote this October 25th? </a>
+* <a href="#6"> What's better for Chile this October 25? </a>

 ## <span id = "1"> Who am I and why do I allow myself to deliver some humble tips to improve topics such as Education? </span>

-I am a Chilean, born in the Atacama region, together with my mother, Rosario Cancino and my older sister for 7 years, Valeska, we composed the beginnings of what was my initial family, of humble origin and that to this day continues to harvest fruits and enjoying a quiet life through honest, balanced and dignified work that my Mother has given us as an example.
-Today I work in my own company focused on science and technology.
+I am a Chilean, born in the Atacama region, together with my mother, Rosario Cancino and my older sister for 7 years, Valeska, we are fortunate to be a small family, of humble origins and that to this day continue to harvest fruits and enjoy a quiet life through honest, balanced and dignified work that my Mother has given us as an example.
+Today I work on my own focused on science and technology.

 As a Chilean, today in the midst of a pandemic, I ask myself: Would a Chilean be willing to live with the repression and lack of freedom of Singapore, China or Germany?
 It is true that some of these countries are very beautiful and represent the face of a country that has managed to carry the country's wallet and politics in a good way, which is what ultimately solves the problems, but in terms of freedom that exists in those countries, A true Chilean would not be able to tolerate the lack of freedom for long, unless the cost is worth it and it goes with his personality and missing Chile a lot, a country that, in addition to being advanced, is free and that is what it does it better than Germany, said German friends whom I host for a few months in Santiago at the beginning of 2019.